minio/docs/source/administration/minio-console.rst

    :width: 600px
    :alt: MinIO Console - License Plans
    :align: center

+Existing customers can register the deployment with their |subnet| account by clicking :guilabel:`Register this cluster` in the top-right corner of the screen.

 MinIO is Open Source software under the :minio-git:`GNU AGPLv3 license <mc/blob/master/LICENSE>`.
 Applications using MinIO should follow local laws and regulations around licensing to ensure compliance with the AGPLv3 license, which may include open sourcing the application stack.